 Our travel nurse family consists of my wife (the actual nurse), myself (the chronicler), and our four-year-old, Knox (the activity director).
 We’ve been doing this now for over two years, and with no end to our adventure-seeking insight, we’ll probably be out here for at least two more.
 Our choice to take this show on the road has very possibly been the best one we’ve made together.
 There are good days and bad days, ups and downs, and all the other uncertainties associated with doing cool stuff, but man, all and all, it’s been one heck of a ride-and one none of us would trade for all the milk in the milky way.

-I’ve written before about how impressed and proud I am of my wife and all she does for this family, and her patients.
-I have extrapolated some of this appreciation out to the entire travel nurse community and have done some articles for The Gypsy Nurse expressing those sentiments.
+I’ve written before about how impressed and proud I am of my wife and all she does for this family and her patients.
+I have extrapolated some of this appreciation to the entire travel nurse community and have done some articles for The Gypsy Nurse expressing those sentiments.